 Clean the screw head.
 Dremel down until you hit the screw head.
 Polish up the top of the screw but do not try to get the putty out of the screw slots.
 Tap the bit using a hammer into the screw head.
 It sinks into the slots, and it tightens up the bit in the slots.
 Add your drill to the bit and power out the screw.

 How to test if your nippers are sharp

-Check the cutting surface, and nippers should not cling, scratch, or pull your skin around the nails.
+Check the cutting surface; nippers should not cling, scratch, or pull your skin around the nails.
 Always check the sharpness of the nipper.
 Sharpening increases the life of your cuticle nippers.
 Check on them daily.

 Some changes show you the nipper requires sharpening.
 These include stains and color changes on the blade or any other part of the cuticle nippers.
 Mechanical malfunctions and deteriorated springs are also a sign.

-Check the sharpness without using it on your nails, cut through the paper of plastic film.
+Check the sharpness without using it on your nails, and cut through the plastic film paper.
 A smooth cut without tearing is a sign of sharp nippers.
 Grinding cuticle nippers make them sharp.
 You can do it yourself or take it to professionals.

 There is manual and mechanical sharpening.
 Manual sharpening requires experience.
 Use magnified images to see all notches and defects on the blade.
-The mechanical sharpening process occurs when the instrument is made, and less time and effort are required.
-However, it compromises quality, and it reduces the life of the tool.
+The mechanical sharpening process occurs when the instrument is made, requiring less time and effort.
+However, it compromises quality and reduces the life of the tool.
 The blades have different sharpening patterns on the blade length that you should be aware of.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022

 - Mirka 2.5 vs 5 - November 14, 2022

 - Power Tools for Woodworking: The Ultimate Guide - November 23, 2022